 The Town of Antigonish is working to improve their municipal corridor between Haley Road and Marian Drive.
 Generally, these improvements include a full sanitary main and watermain replacement within a new utility corridor, street recapitalization, and an upgraded active transportation network.

-The existing municipal services in the corridor require significant upgrades as some sections are over 100 years old.
-Not only is the existing system aging and in need of repair, but it also requires an increase in capacity to better serve the surrounding community and to allow for future development.
+The existing municipal services in the corridor require significant upgrades, as some sections are over 100 years old.
+Not only is the existing system aging and in need of repair, but it also requires an increase in capacity to better serve the surrounding community and accommodate future development.

-As part of the work for this project, there is an opportunity to recapitalize the existing street infrastructure including upgrades to the road geometry, improved pedestrian and active transportation facilities, and to consolidate utility infrastructure into designated utility corridors.
-Additionally, the project will improve the existing layout of the rail crossing, including geometric upgrades and integrated pedestrian facilities at the crossing.
+As part of the work for this project, there is an opportunity to recapitalize the existing street infrastructure, including upgrades to road geometry, improved pedestrian and active transportation facilities, and the consolidation of utility infrastructure into designated utility corridors.
+Additionally, the project will enhance the existing layout of the rail crossing, including geometric upgrades and the integration of pedestrian facilities at the crossing.

 Project Goal